-Regather veg-box customers can enjoy the vegetables from High Riggs farm, which provides Freeman College students with experience in food growing and working in the community.
-Students have also just started keeping their own bees and chickens so will soon be able to add fresh honey and eggs to the range of wholesome foods that can be offered.
-Biodynamic flowers are also available seasonally.
+Regather veg-box customers enjoy vegetables from High Riggs farm, which provides Freeman College students with experience in food growing and working in the community.
+Students learn to care for chickens and do beekeeping, as well as growing fruit and vegetables using bio-dynamic farming techniques.
+Bio-dynamic flowers are also available seasonally.
 The garden hosts the annual Crafting the Land festival where you can try out metal and woodwork and pick your own fruit and veg.
-There are also some opportunities for volunteering, so if you’d like to find out more about helping with the gardens the College would be delighted to hear from you.
+There are also some opportunities for volunteering, so if you’d like to find out more about helping with the gardens, the College would be delighted to hear from you.

 Wortley Hall Walled Garden is an organically certified kitchen garden near Sheffield, South Yorkshire.
 Since April 2004 Heeley City Farm has undertaken its restoration and use in order to achieve a number of aims: To develop a social enterprise supplying quality organic food to local communities.
 Provide learning opportunities through courses, workshops & volunteering.
 Provide educational visits for schools and community groups Open to the public for events, such as Heritage Open Days, Apple & Pear Day, Plant Fairs.